 Your college experience does not have to be confined to campus.
 Through the Asian Studies Program and the Shriver Center at UMBC and its internship program, you have the opportunity to step outside the boundaries of the classroom and experience the real world.

-Once you have graduated, there are manty opportunities for employment using your degree (see our career guide, “What Can I do with my Asian studies Degree.”)
+Once you have graduated, there are many opportunities for employment using your degree (see our career guide, “What Can I do with my Asian Studies Degree.”)
 You may also elect to continue your studies in a graduate program.

 ASIA 399 – Field work related to Asian Studies.
 Course requires permission of the Program Director.
 To receive that permission the student must complete the Asian Studies Program Internship Contract Form and have it signed by the Asian Studies Program Director.
 Internships are open only to juniors and seniors.

 Council on Foreign Relations (Washington, D.C.) – They have listings for many different internships related to Asia.

 Undergraduate Internship Program – Open Source Officer Open Source Officers (OSOs) are the Intelligence Community’s experts in collecting and analyzing publicly available information in the foreign arena.

 U.S. Department of State Student internships here provide a look at diplomacy in action, and the range of careers and responsibilities found in the Foreign Service and Civil Service.